CYBER-ARFIN/SQL-injection-dorking-/README.md

 # SQL-injection-dorking-
-<h2>Here are all the necessary dorking for sql injection.
-Find it according to your needs.</h2>
+<h3>Here are all the necessary dorking for sql injection.
+Find it according to your needs.</h3>

-*Dorks Hacking Database for educational proposal*
+<h3>Dorks Hacking Database for educational proposal*</h3>